JOIN US NOW!

 CHILDREN AT RISK

-400,000 children under-five years of age die each year, which is equivalent to one child die every one and hald a minutes, from diseases* due to a lack of safe water, sanitation and basic hygiene.
+400,000 children under-five years of age die each year, which is equivalent to one child dying every one and a half minutes, from diseases* due to a lack of safe water, sanitation and basic hygiene.

-Serious malnutrition and stunted growth in children have been associated with diarrhea and intestinal worm infections, often impacting them physically and mentally later in life.
-Schools in disadvantaged areas that lack proper hygiene and sanitation can especially affect girls during their period, causing many of them to drop out of school.
+Serious malnutrition and stunted growth in children are linked to diarrhea and intestinal worm infections, impairing physical and mental development.
+Schools lacking hygiene infrastructure especially impact girls during menstruation, often causing them to drop out.

 Children are losing lives without toilets and handwashing facilities.